 Challenge Your Mind

-Sometimes, you can be your own worst enemy in your exercise.
-It's easy to find excuses not to train despite being capable of completing a 60-minute workout, especially when working out in your home gym.
-That's the biggest problem.
+Sometimes, you can be your own worst enemy in your exercise, and this can affect your motivation.
+It’s easy to find excuses not to train despite being capable of completing a 60-minute workout, especially when working out in your home gym.
+That’s the biggest problem.

 Get in the right headspace.
 Psych yourself up in the morning or after work to exercise and maintain that “I can” attitude throughout.
 You’ll experience a positive uplift in your performance and your feelings post-workout.
 A positive workout will keep you more determined to exercise the following day and the day after that, and so on.
 It’s a knock-on effect.